Dominick Argento: Song cycles and "monodramas"

-Argento's song cycles are notable for his frequent use of dramatic, unusual text, most often prose that does not have immediately apparent musical possibilities.
+Argento's song cycles often use of dramatic, unusual text, most often prose that does not have immediately apparent musical possibilities.
 His works blur the distinction between straightforward groupings of songs and dramatic works, which he terms "monodramas".
-His best-known song cycle is From the Diary of Virginia Woolf, with a text he assembled from the book of that title.
-Written for Janet Baker in 1974, it won the Pulitzer Prize for Music and is performed frequently.
+From the Diary of Virginia Woolf, written for Janet Baker in 1974; it won the Pulitzer Prize for Music.

 Other prominent works in a similar vein include Letters from Composers (1968), which uses as its text letters written by Chopin, Puccini, and others; Casa Guidi (1983), which sets letters written by Elizabeth Barrett Browning; and A Few Words About Chekhov (1996), which adapts letters by Anton Chekhov.

 Argento's other song cycles are highly varied: